Secret Santa Rules - How To Play & What Is Secret Santa?

 How to Play Secret Santa Online: The Modern, Updated Rules

-Say you want to set up a Secret Santa game for friends around the country—or even the world.
+Say you want to set up a Secret Santa game for friends around the country — or even the world.
 Maybe it’s to bring together all of your distant relatives, or the Game of Thrones forum group you run.
 Any community of people, from anywhere on the planet, can join together for a Secret Santa extravaganza.
 Here are the rules for getting your online gift exchange started:

 6. Guess who drew your name.
 Well, you can’t update a classic.
 The guessing can be the same, or, if you want, names can be written on the cards that get delivered with the gifts.
-But come on, it still isn’t Allison.

-It’s no secret why we love Secret Santa gift exchanges.
-Ready to start one of your own?
-Elfster’s online Secret Santa wish lists, gift guides, and digital exchanges make spreading Christmas cheer easy to do all year!
-Sign up for free today to get into the elfing spirit—pointy ears optional.
+Elfster’s online Secret Santa Wishlists, gift guides, and digital exchanges make spreading Christmas cheer easy to do all year!
+Get started with our Secret Santa Generator and sign up for free today to get into the elfing spirit — pointy ears optional.